TypeScriptToLua/TypeScriptToLua.github.io/docs/caveats.md

 title: Caveats
 ---

+Luckily, for most use-cases, you can write modern, idiomatic TypeScript, and TSTL will produce transpiled Lua that will work flawlessly.
+In other words, you probably will not have to worry about the idiomatic quirks of Lua or the internal decisions that TSTL makes when converting code.

+With that said, TSTL does have some "gotchas" that you might run into.
+This page covers some of those edge-cases.

 ## Feature support

 | Feature             | Lua 5.0 | Lua 5.1 | Lua 5.2 | Lua 5.3 | LuaJIT |